Oslo Summer School in Comparative Social Science Studies 2018

 This course is an introduction to collecting and analyzing "big data" for social scientists.
 Over the last decade, the variety and types of data available to researchers have exploded.
 This includes not only contemporary data, such as from websites and social media platforms, but also historical data, from digitized interviews to 19th century newspapers.
 At the same time, analytic techniques from computer science are increasingly being used to solve social science problems.

-By the end of the course, I expected that students will be able to:
+By the end of the course, I expect that students will be able to:

 - Collect data from the internet using web scraping and APIs.